Smanar/Rhonda/README.md

 **You need:**

 - A raspberry, (I m using a B version) with a working microphone and audio.
-I have made my test with a dongle that make output and input in same time like this one https://www.adafruit.com/product/1475 it doesn't work yet with Jack.
+I have made my test with a dongle that make output and input in same time like this one https://www.adafruit.com/product/1475 I haven't tested it with Jack (I think portaudio need a special compilation with jack enabled).
 - A 8*8 matrix, 3 colors.
 - A 433Mhz transmitter.